 You’re going to want something both lightweight and breathable.
 After all, you’re already going to carry an extra 30-plus pounds.
 Do you want to add a bunch of extra weight to that?

 The carrier is made from 100 percent breathable cotton as certified by OEKO-TEX.
-Having breathable fabric is increasingly important in the summertime and warm days.
+Having breathable fabric is increasingly important in the summertime and during warm days.
 It’s going to prevent your baby from overheating.

 While the hood is mainly for infants, it can still come in handy if your toddler wants some coverage on sunny days.
 It can also prove beneficial if Mother Nature decides to sprinkle a little rain unexpectedly.